Sustainability

 Why We Are Updating the Plan

-The City’s renewable energy and carbon reduction goals remain in place, but it’s important to re-visit the strategies to achieve them, including what YOU think is most important.
-It’s also time to focus on the critical steps we need to take in the next two to five years.
+The City’s renewable energy and carbon reduction goals remain in place, but it’s important to re-visit the strategies to achieve them.
+It’s also time to focus on the critical steps we need to take in the next decade.

 Climate & Energy Resources